Meet Bridget

 Bridget Kuzma, LCAT, LCPAT, ATR-BC

 I’m Bridget Kuzma, a somatic trauma therapist and board-certified art therapist.
-I work with women who feel stuck, overwhelmed, or disconnected, helping them reconnect with themselves and find more ease, clarity, and stability.
+I work with adults who feel stuck, overwhelmed, or disconnected, helping them reconnect with themselves and find more ease, clarity, and stability.
+I maintain a limited caseload to support depth-oriented, individualized care for clients seeking highly specialized trauma treatment.

-My approach is grounded in the understanding that trauma is not just something we think about—it’s something the body holds.
+My approach is grounded in the understanding that trauma is something the body holds.
 I integrate somatic therapy, art therapy, and talk therapy to support healing at both the emotional and nervous system level, especially when experiences are difficult to put into words.

 I believe each person has an innate capacity for healing and a unique path toward it.
 Therapy with me is collaborative, paced, and attuned to your individual needs.
 Together, we create a space where you can explore your experience, build regulation and self-trust, and begin to shift long-standing patterns in a way that feels meaningful and sustainable.